systane/courses/designPatterns/designPrinciples/S_SingleResponsability.md

 Our DAO class with just the responsability to save a new employee.
 ![SRP_DAO](https://github.com/systane/courses/blob/master/designPatterns/img/SRP/employeeDao.png)

-Our ENUM
+Our ENUM that only will define the positions
 ![SRP_ENUM](https://github.com/systane/courses/blob/master/designPatterns/img/SRP/enum_SPR.png)

-Interface to calculate the salary
+Interface to calculate the salary of different positions.
+These classes calculate the salary including the taxes discounts of each position.
 ![SRP_INTERFACE](https://github.com/systane/courses/blob/master/designPatterns/img/SRP/interface_SRP.png)

 At the last our Employee entity: